 - Bullet List

 Google basically pulls data from top5 results to show on the featured snippets.
-So, if you are ranking in the top 5 results then you should start optimizing your pages to help Google easily identify your content more easily.
+So, if you are ranking in the top 5 results then you should start optimizing your pages to help Google easily identify your content.

-Do you know, According to a study by Ahrefs 12% of search results that Google shows has a featured snippet.
+Do you know, According to a study by Ahrefs 12% of search results that Google shows have a featured snippet.
 This number is even growing day by day.